ASK KNOX

 Bottom Line

 Hooks turn Claude Code from a smart assistant into an enforcing system.
 PreToolUse validates and blocks.
 PostToolUse triggers quality side effects.
 Notification routes alerts.
-Stop handles cleanup.
+Stop fires when Claude finishes responding; SessionEnd handles cleanup.
 Exit code 2 blocks.
 Exit code 0 continues.
 Keep hook scripts tight, log to files not stdout, never commit secrets, and test with passive scripts before enabling blocking logic.
-The environment variables give you enough context to build any enforcement rule you need.
+The stdin JSON payload gives you enough context to build any enforcement rule you need.